-A decrease in customer device failure rates may result in a decrease in demand for our products.
+A decrease in customer device failure rates and future changes in semiconductor technologies may result in a decrease in demand for our products.

 Customer tool utilization is driven by many factors including failure rates of customer devices.
-Improvements in yield may result in customers decreasing test and burn-in times, or electing to perform sampling rather than 100% burnin of their devices.
+Improvements in yield may result in customers decreasing test and burn-in times, or electing to perform sampling rather than 100% burn-in of their devices.
 Based upon data obtained from our systems customers may revise internal manufacturing processes to decrease failure rates.
-A decrease in customer tool utilization may result in a decrease in demand for our products impacting our business and results of operations.
+A decrease in customer quality targets or tool utilization may result in a decrease in demand for our products impacting our business and results of operations.